Court Denies Bail in Rs 117-Crore Money Laundering Case, Cites Threat to Financial Health

 The court, after considering the arguments, noted that Thepade had returned Rs 26 crore towards interest over the credit facilities.

-It, however, stressed that "merely because the applicant has deposited certain amounts towards the interest, it does not mean that the applicant has been discharged from the criminal liability."
+It, however, said "merely because the applicant has deposited certain amounts towards the interest, it does not mean that the applicant has been discharged from the criminal liability."

-The special judge underlined that "at this stage, there is no explanation in respect of the double mortgaging of flats".
+At this stage, there is no explanation in respect of the double mortgaging of flats, the judge underlined.

-"Therefore, considering the gravity, seriousness and magnitude of the offence, the major role of the applicant and the interest of the society, the applicant is not entitled for grant of bail," the court ruled.
+"Therefore, considering the gravity, seriousness and magnitude of the offence, the major role of the applicant and the interest of the society, the applicant is not entitled to the grant of bail," the court ruled.

-The judge also noted that economic offences are "a serious threat to the financial health of the country".